 Dirt.
 The most common element on Earth after air and water.
 For a cowboy, Native Soil is a birthright to cherish and protect.
 Teamwork is a core value; a commitment to better one another.
 National Pride.
 A privilege that inspires and emboldens us all.

-The ultimate expression of national pride on an international stage, the PBR Global Cup will establish a new world order in rider and fan bragging rights for The Toughest Nation on Dirt.
+The ultimate expression of national pride on an international stage, the PBR Global Cup has established a new world order in rider and fan bragging rights for The Toughest Nation on Dirt.

-With a new nation vs. nation team format, Global Cup will settle the score on which country lays claim to the best bull riders in the world.
-Staged annually across the five competing territories – Australia, Brazil, Canada, Mexico and United States – Global Cup will pit qualifying national team riders against the best of the best in a battle for honor, riches and perhaps most significantly, home dirt.
+With a nation vs. nation team format, Global Cup settles the score on which country lays claim to the best bull riders in the world.
+Staged annually across the five competing territories – Australia, Brazil, Canada, Mexico and United States – Global Cup pits qualifying national team riders against the best of the best in a battle for honor, riches and perhaps most significantly, home dirt.

-At each event, the home country will be granted a competitive advantage – twice the number of competitors as the four visiting national teams.
-On the line will be their piece of the five-part Global Cup trophy, as well as their native soil.
-Successfully defend from the foreign invaders, and the home country will protect its dirt.
-Lose, and to the winner will go the spoils.
+At each event, the home country is granted a competitive advantage – twice the number of competitors as the four visiting national teams.
+On the line at each event is their piece of the five-part Global Cup trophy, as well as their native soil.
+Successfully defend from the foreign invaders, and the home country protects its dirt.
+Lose, and to the winner goes the spoils.

-An ongoing series that will ultimately visit each nation every year, the competition will continue until one nation holds all five pieces of the Global Cup – including the native soil of each competing territory.
+An ongoing series that will ultimately visit each nation, the competition will continue until one nation holds all five pieces of the Global Cup – including the native soil of each competing territory.
 Thus in the end, only ONE country will lay claim to The Toughest Nation on Dirt.

 Each participating country – Australia, Brazil, Canada, Mexico and the United States – will host a PBR Global Cup event each year.

-The two days of competition on June 9th and 11th, 2018 will proceed as follows:
+The two days of competition on February 9-10, 2019 will proceed as follows:

 Each team will be allowed 1 alternate in case of injury.